NORTHERN, WESTERN AND EASTERN COLOMBIAN BIRDING TOUR 2018

 RESERVATION DEADLINE MARCH 16, 2018

-Full payment for the tour is due on or before April 2, 2018
+Full payment for the tour is due on April 13, 2018

 Confirmed participants will receive a sign up packet and instructions for booking flights.
 Flights must not be booked before receiving information from Majestic Feathers to do so.